"Heroes" (David Bowie song): Usage in media

 Bowie allowed "'Heroes'" to be used in advertising campaigns throughout his lifetime, from ads for cell phones, cars and softwares, to HBO Latin American programming, musical video games and sporting events.
 One such event was the opening ceremony of the 2012 Summer Olympics, where it was played as the British team entered the Olympic Stadium.
 In 2001, the song appeared in three prominent feature films: Antitrust, Moulin Rouge! and The Parole Officer.

 On television, the song has made appearances in Glee (2012), the US version of The Tomorrow People (2014) and Regular Show (2017), and on soundtrack albums for Heroes and Ninja Assassin (2009).
 Meanwhile, Gabriel's version was used in two episodes of the Netflix series Stranger Things in 2016 and 2019.
 Bowie's original was also featured in the film The Perks of Being a Wallflower (2012), and in the premiere trailer for the Brazilian film Praia do Futuro (2014).
 Five years later, "'Helden'" was played at the end of Jojo Rabbit.

+In 2007, a cover version of "Heroes" was made available as downloadable content for the Rock Band music video game series, as part of the "David Bowie Track Pack 01".
+The pack also includes "Moonage Daydream", and a cover version of "Queen Bitch".